safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 Fundraising.

-Initial balance of the treasury: 0.1 ETH
+Initial balance of Safe: 0.1 ETH
 Buying a car.
-The final balance of the treasury: 0.05 ETH
+The final balance of the Safe: 0.05 ETH
 ```

 ### Conclusion